bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.map` creates a new array while `.forEach` changes what is already in the preexisting array

 2. What is the difference between a function and a method?

+A method is a function that belongs to an object.
+The object that the method belongs to is a function.

 3. What is closure?

+Closers are functions that look outside themselves for free variables.

 4. Describe the four rules of the 'this' keyword.

+        1. global binding is where the value of 'this' will be the window or console object.
+        2. Implicit binding is whenever the function is called by a preceding dot whatever is to the left of it gets 'this'.
+        3. New binding is whenever a constructor function is used 'this' refers to the specific object that is created and returned by the constructor function.
+        4. Explicit binding is when JavaScript's call or apply method is used, and 'this' is explicitly defined.

 5. Why do we need super() in an extended class?

+`super()` passes new attributes back up to the parent object.

 ## Project Set up